 GSD0 is incredibly rare and diagnosis may be difficult to achieve, but then there is help and guidance available.

-GSD0 is very rare but the recent availability of better testing may show it to be less rare.
-The condition affects both males and females and cases have been seen all around the world.
+GSD0 is very rare, the muscle type being even more rare than the liver type.
+The recent availability of better genetic testing may show it to be less rare.
+The condition affects both males and females and cases have been seen around the world.

 Finding a diagnosis